 The men are active with a number of ministries.
-They meet on the 2nd Saturday of the month at 7:00 am for a breakfast and devotion.
-The largest event they do is the annual Hunter's Banquet done in February each year.
+The largest events they do are the Hunter's Banquet and Men's Retreat.

-Simply at this point, this ministry consists of a Valentine Banquet, done in a local setting, great food, and usually a few good laughs too.
+Simply at this point, this ministry consists of planning a fun social gathering, done in a local setting, great food, and usually a few good laughs too.

 Nursery consists of simply providing child care for the 0 to 18 months, and the 18 to 36 month olds.
 This ministry is a vital area of our church because of the young families that we have attending.